 The Center for Advising and Career Services will be leading a professional networking and career exploration trip to Washington DC.

-Who: Open to all students.
+- Who: Open to all students.
 Eligible for professional development funding only.

-Contact: Bryce Craft, Center for Advising and Career Services
+- Contact: Bryce Craft, Center for Advising and Career Services

 Make Your Own

 Want to create your own international program?
 Do you have an idea for a sustainable international project for you and your peers to tackle?
 Schedule an advising session with Immersive Learning Director Carolyn Meyer on Handshake.
 Review the Experiential Learning and Study Abroad Manual for more information.
 You can apply for Experiential Learning funding to offset your costs!

 - Experiential Learning Funding Contact: Barbara Burke